During the beginning of the holiday season, one of the best ways to slow down with your family is with a meal and a movie.

 The Hundred-Foot Journey

 Are you a perfectionist when it comes to food?
 Do you lay out the table, making sure the presentation is just as good as the consumption?
 In this movie, Catherine Zeta-Jones plays Kate Armstrong, a Master chef who rules her kitchen with a passion that borders on obsession.
-There’s no room for anything but work in her life, until her sister dies in a tragic car accident and she is left as the sole guardian for her young niece.
+There’s no room for anything but work in her life, until her sister dies in a tragic car accident, and she's left as the sole guardian for her young niece.
 The new sous-chef doesn’t make her life easier either, but her niece seems to love him, and eventually, Kate begins to recognize his charm.
 Being a chef is easy, but being a parent and a partner is difficult.

 Julie and Julia

 If you really want to impress your family at Thanksgiving, you could whip up a fantastic French meal straight from Julia Child’s Mastering the Art of French Cooking, or you could watch this movie about blogger Julie Powell who decided to try all 524 recipes.
 Funny and heartfelt, this movie documents Julie’s journey through Julia Child’s cookbook and also gives us glimpses from Julia’s journey in conquering French cooking with lots of heart and butter.

 I love how it documents both women’s stories about life, love, and food.
 It's a true story and the first movie to be based on a blog.
 Available for rent on Amazon Prime.

 I had to include one of my favorite Disney movies about a rat named Remy, who dreams of becoming a chef, despite being a rodent.
 His family doesn’t understand his passion, but when he's separated from them and ends up in Paris, he decides to take up the motto of the late Chef Gusteau: “Anyone can cook.”
 He makes some (human) friends along the way and even manages to persuade his begrudging father to appreciate the artistry of fine dining.